How to Avoid a Half Marathon Meltdown – Main Goal – Finish

-I know I’m repeating myself a little bit, but I want to drill this into your head.
-I want you to have a long-running career and not cut short by running when you shouldn’t be running.
-I have had my fair share of aches and pains during my many half marathon training cycles.
+I’m going to repeat myself a little bit, but I want to drill this into your head.
+The goal is to have a long-running career and not cut short by running when you shouldn’t be running.
+Aches and pains during half marathon training cycles will occur.
 During my sixth half marathon training cycle, I was having issues with my arch in my right foot where I would experience an erratic sharp pain in my foot followed by slight cramping.
-The cramping occurred during my longer runs of 6 miles plus.
+The cramping occurred during my long runs of 6 miles plus.

 I listened to my body and took about 9 days off from running.
 Instead of running, I walked every day and used a foot roller to help work out any facial tissue issues around my arch in my foot.
 I also spent some extra time in the gym lifting weights and performing foot and leg stretches.
 After a nine-day break from running, I was no longer experiencing the sharp pains or aches.

 The way I approach running aches, pains, and/or injuries, is like this.

 - Mild stiffness, or slight aches or cramps: slow down my pace to a walk if I have to.
 If necessary I will stop and stretch out my stiffness or cramps

 - Medium aches (slightly harder to judge): this pain is usually a sudden pain experienced during running, I would slow down to a walk and then call it quits for 2-3 days and then ease back into my training cycle.